 3. Where do I go with my draft proposal or where do I obtain help to turn my proposal into a finished application? more >

-Refer to the Proposal Support section of the OSP Staff Directory.
+Refer to the SPA Staff Directory.
 Research Development Specialists (RDS) are assigned to different colleges and disciplines and they can provide expert proposal/application submission support.
 Given sufficient time and upon PI request, they will edit your draft narrative and review the narrative against the agency/solicitation review criteria.

 Also, refer to the Developing a Proposal section of our website, particularly the section on Developing a Narrative.
 We provide guidance and links to agency guides that may be helpful to refine the sections of your narrative.